 Another issue with using unlicensed insolvency advisers is that there is no recourse for anyone using their services who subsequently feels that they have been overcharged or given unhelpful guidance.
 It is a far safer and more transparent process to work with a fully licensed practitioner rather than someone whose activities are unregulated and essentially rogue as far as any legalities may be concerned.

 The lack of regulation and accountability of unlicensed advisers means that they often freely advise directors inappropriately and even steer certain stakeholders towards illegal actions that can have far reaching ramifications both professionally and financially.

 In summary, the message from R3 is clear; it is far more prudent to contact a licensed insolvency practitioner if your company is facing financial distress.
-At Begbies Traynor, we offer a free consultation with a licensed insolvency practitioner at more than 40 office locations across the UK.
+At Begbies Traynor, we offer a free consultation with a licensed insolvency practitioner with office locations across the UK.

 Gary is a Fellow of the Institute of Chartered Accountants in England and Wales and a Licensed Insolvency Practitioner with over 20 years experience in the profession.

 He has worked extensively with Banks, Asset Based Lenders & Private Equity on mid market & SME assignments.
 He has a broad range of experience gained through a variety of assignments, working on formal insolvency appointments, informal workouts, debt negotiations and independent business reviews.